zazortik/azure-xplat-cli/Documentation/Writing-Cmd.md

    ** --json: please always verify your command's output format is valid json when this flag is on, so that your tests have a reliable way to assert.

 ## Commands Design Guidelines
-* Naming for the regular verb is: create, set, list, show and delete.
+* Regular verb usage for basic [CRUD] operations is:
+  * create - create a new entity
+  * set - update an existing enity
+  * list - list all the entities
+  * show - provide more information about the spoecified entity
+  * delete - delete the specified entity
-* While creating the argument/parameters for your command, please make sure that the switch name does not conflict with already used switches in the same command
+* While creating arguments/parameters for your command, please make sure that the switch name (long version "--username" and short version "-u") does not conflict with already used switches in the same command